Watch the webinar now:

 What is supply chain resilience management?

 Supply chain resilience management refers to the strategic planning and implementation of measures to strengthen the resilience of supply chains.
-The aim is to identify disruptions and risks along the supply chain at an early stage and to minimize the impact on the procurement process through proactive strategies.
+The aim is to identify disruptions and risk management along the supply chain at an early stage and to minimize the impact on the procurement process through proactive strategies.
 This enables companies to maintain their ability to deliver even in crisis situations or in the event of unforeseen events.

 Core elements of supply chain resilience management